gtim/svelte-chess/README.md

 ### Events

+A `ready` event is dispatched when the Chess component is ready for interaction, which is generally immediately on mount.
+If an [engine](#engine--stockfish) was specified, the event is dispatched after engine initialisation, which might take a second.

 A `move` event is dispatched after every move, containing the corresponding [Move object](#move).

 A `gameOver` event is emitted after a move that ends the game.
 The GameOver object has two keys: